 From May 2016 to October 2018, we had Divine Liturgy once a month and continued to have Typica Reader Services on Sundays without Divine Liturgy when no priest was scheduled.

-From November 2018 to present, we started having Divine Liturgy twice a month and continued to have Typica Reader Services on Sunday’s without Divine Liturgy.
+From November 2018 to March 2020, we started having Divine Liturgy twice a month and continued to have Typica Reader Services on Sunday’s without Divine Liturgy.

 Sunday, January 27, 2019, After Divine Liturgy we met at Rotary-Geitner Park for Blessing of the Waters for the Feast of Theophany for our first time to bless the Catawba River on Lake Hickory with Fr.
 Paul Schellbach.
 Our event was reported in the Hickory Daily Record, the Caldwell Journal, and other media outlets.